Introduction

 • Try to keep the same routine every day.
 This means doing the same things simultaneously, like eating, sleeping, and having fun.
 This can help your loved one know what to expect and feel more secure.

 • Ensure there is enough light in the house, especially in the evening.
-You can use lamps, candles, or nightlights to brighten the rooms.
+You can brighten the rooms with lamps, candles, or nightlights.
 This can help your loved one see better without getting lost or scared in the dark.

 • Avoid loud noises and too much activity that can make your loved one nervous or overwhelmed.
 You can play soft music or turn on a fan to create soothing sounds.
 This can help your loved one relax and focus.